 “Arguing that you don’t care about the right to privacy because you have nothing to hide is no different than saying you don’t care about free speech because you have nothing to say.”―

 Life is a series of buying and selling.
-Some things you inherit from birth like abilities, time, material possessions, or rights.
+Some things you inherit from birth, like abilities, time, material possessions, or rights.
 Other things you acquire by blood, sweat, and tears.
 Along the way, you are in a constant state of investing and bartering your inheritance and earnings to maximize your returns and improve your lot.
 In a conversation on self-ownership, one piece that is often neglected in the buying and selling is privacy.
-It comes freely, yet brings in top dollar.
-And we’re often guilty of short-selling privacy.
-We rationalize with ourselves that we have nothing to hide and therefore willfully trade it for short-term gain.
+It comes freely yet brings in top dollar.
+We’re often guilty of short-selling privacy.
+We rationalize with ourselves that we have nothing to hide and willfully trade it for short-term gain.
 Such is the case in the Faustian Bargain.

 “Civilization is the progress toward a society of privacy.” – Ayn Rand

 Photo Source: https://unsplash.com/photos/IhcSHrZXFs4

 ** Update ** – I have created a follow-up post with some suggestions and links to help you guard your privacy at The Faustian Bargain Part II.